How Long Does LVP Flooring Last? A Wear-Layer Lifespan Guide

 Frequently asked questions

-How long will 20-mil vinyl plank flooring last?
+How long does luxury vinyl plank flooring last?

 Can LVP be installed over my existing floor?